joe-warren/tiny-rebel-advevnt-2021/tiny-rebel.md

 Looks similar to beer no 1, too, gold and murky.
 I'm impressed that they're able to get so much coconut flavour with just hops, barley and wheat; very much _not just_ another IPA, which I approve of.
 15% is very much a chonky beer; it's left me with a pleasant, warm and fuzzy feeling.

+## 25: Rum Soaked Machiato Imperial Stout - 10%
+eye: black, nose: coffee, taste: warming

+Like the first dark beer in the box (imperial porter, No. 3), it's worth caveating this with the fact that I'm very much a fan if dark beers, so this is entirely up my street.
+With that said, this is really nice, rich and full bodied, after yesterday's, 10% almost seems weak, but the strength is spot on for this kind of beer.
+It's coffee forward, but the rum does come through, and, in my opinion, really works.
+Essentially providing a sweet molassy flavour that lingers on the tongue, kind of like eating spoonfuls of brown sugar.
+Coffee dominates the scent, and it pretty much smells just like any dark coffee beer.

+Like yesterday, quite tiny rebel; goes big rather than going home.
+Again, it might just be that this is what I'm into, but this was exactly the way I wanted to finish off the box.